impact

 in covering war/conflict

-Photographic projects that explore war and conflict through conceptual or artistic approaches are accepted.
-Visual experiments, photo-montage, collages, and the use of vernacular photography are accepted.
-Use of AI is prohibited.
+We accept photo projects that explore war and conflict through conceptual approaches or metaphors.
+Visual experiments and the use of vernacular photography are acceptable.
+The use of AI is prohibited.

 jury